Process a pay run

 Additional options

-If you wish to pay employees by paper check, but they are enrolled in direct deposit, then you'll want to avoid automatically paying those employees by direct deposit.
+You can hold direct deposits and process the run as paper checks to avoid automatically paying employees enrolled in direct deposit.
 You can also hold all voluntary deductions for this pay run (involuntary deductions, such as garnishments or levies cannot be avoided).
-These holds can be helpful for bonuses or other payments that should not include deductions, or that you wish to issue in person instead of by direct deposit.
+These holds can be helpful for bonuses that shouldn't have deductions, and that may be issued in person.

-In OnPay, it's easy to quickly add employee hours on the fly, but if you've integrated time tracking software, a button with your time tracking software's logo will appear above your run totals.
-Use this to import employee timesheets for the pay period.
+In OnPay, it's easy to quickly add employee hours on the fly, but if you've integrated time tracking software, an import button will be in the upper-right.
+Use this to import employee time cards for the pay period.

-Note: Importing hours can overwrite existing hours and wages.
-Default preferences such as keeping or zeroing hours or cash amounts after pay runs, can be set in Company Preferences.
+Importing hours overwrites entered hours and wages.
+Default preferences, such as zeroing hours or cash amounts after pay runs, can be set in Company Preferences.

 Filter Location to run payroll for (or to just select a few employees from) a single work location.